ITU-BDSA2024-GROUP22/Chirp/docs/report.md

 ---
 \newpage
 # Design and Architecture of _Chirp!_
 This is our report for the course Analysis, Design and Software Architecture in the Autumn semester of 2024.
-Throughout, the report we will go into detail of how the different elements were implemented and the general structure of our Chirp! application.
+Throughout the report we will go into detail of how the different elements were implemented and the general structure of our Chirp! application.

 ## Domain model